-We got to the city center at around 9:45 a.m on a Saturday and we couldn’t find information about which bus to take from the city center to the ski resort.
+We got to the city center at around 9:45 a.m on a Saturday and we could not find information about which bus to take from the city center to the ski resort.
 The tourist center would open only at 10 a.m so we decided to wait a bit to see if there was a bus we could catch to get there.

 The staff advised us to take line 4268 but they were not really sure about the hours during weekends, which we found weird since the ski station is one of the main attractions of the city during winter.
-Therefore, we looked online for cab companies to get from the city center to the ski resort (the ride was around 15 EUR).
+Thus, we looked online for cab companies to get from the city center to the ski resort (the ride was 15 EUR).

 Beforehand, just for the records, we would like to say we are not great skiers (or better saying, sporty people at all).
 We have taken some ski classes in the past, but skiing is not exactly like riding a bike, especially for someone from the tropical city of Rio.
 Therefore, our analysis won’t be very professional.